TonyM1958/FoxESS-Cloud/README.md

 f.solcast_api_key = "my.solcast_api_key"
 ```

 You don't have to configure all of the settings.
-Your Fox ESS Cloud username, password and device serial number are the minimum required to access data about your inverter.
+Your Fox ESS Cloud api key is the minimum required to access data about your inverter.
+Your Fox API key is obtained from [foxesscloud.com](https://www.foxesscloud.com/login).
+Login, go to User Profile, API Management, click Generate API key.
+Take a copy of the key and save it so you add it to your scripts and notebooks.

-For example, replace _my.fox_username_ with the login name and _my.fox_password_ with the password you use for [foxesscloud.com](https://www.foxesscloud.com/login) and _my.device_sn_ with the serial number of your inverter.
+For example, replace _my.fox_api_key_ with the API key.
+Add you inverter serial number if you have more than 1 inverter linked to your account.
 Be sure to keep the double quotes around the values you enter or you will get a syntax error.

 Advanced users: use the same sequence in bash/python scripts to install modules and initialise variables in a run time enviromment.

-## Information
+## User info
-Load information about the user, site or device:
+Return information about the current user:

 ```
-f.get_info()
-f.get_status(station)
+f.get_access_count()
 ```

-f.get_info() sets the variable f.info and returns a dictionary containing user information.

-f.get_status() sets the variable f.status and returns a dictionary containing status information for devices (station=0) or sites (station=1).
+Returns the 'total' number of API accesses allowed per day and the number of API accesses 'remaining' today.

 ## Site, Logger and Device Information
 Load information about a site, data logger or inverter (device):